-Originally written for the iPod Touch on 2015 September 12
+Originally written for the iPod Touch in September 2015, updated August 2022

-Modern internet communication technologies are abundant, but legacy phone calling and texting (SMS, MMS) are inherently insecure.
+Legacy phone calling and texting (SMS, MMS) are inherently insecure.
 Communications content and metadata is collected and stored by various organizations and for many years.
-People have a responsibility to safeguard their personal communications with strong encryption technologies because only then will your friends and family be able help collectively defend your rights.
-In professions where privacy is expected between you and clients (law, journalism, etc), policy should dictate to either communicate securely or not at all.
+All people, but especially those in at-risk professions, have a responsibility to safeguard their communications with strong encryption technologies because only then will your coworkers, friends, and family be able to collectively defend your rights.
+In professions where privacy is expected between you and clients like law and journalism, policy should dictate to either communicate securely or not at all.

-- All cell phones transmit insecure content and metadata because cell networks were designed for surveillance.
+- All cell phones (baseband processor) transmit insecure content and metadata because cell networks were designed for connectivity and surveillance of said connectivity.

-- All cell phones not broken, off, or in Airplane Mode can be easily tracked.
+- All cell phones (baseband processor) not broken, off, or in Airplane Mode can be easily tracked.

 - The majority of SIM cards require registration using government-issued ID.